Lecturers

 University of Lausanne, Switzerland

-In the past, he worked at Nuffield College, University of Oxford and received my PhD in Political and Social Sciences from the European University Institute (EUI) in 2015.
+In the past, he worked at Nuffield College, University of Oxford and Bielefeld University.
+He received his PhD in Political and Social Sciences from the European University Institute (EUI) in 2015.

 His research interests are in the fields of child development, social stratification, and social demography.
 A major aim of his research is to understand the intergenerational transmission of advantage.